igogo-x86/HexRaysPyTools/readme.md

 The place where all collected information about scanned variables can be viewed and modified

+Two ways to collect information:

+* Right Click on variable -> Scan Variable.
+Recognizes fields usage in current function
+* Right Click on variable -> Deep Scan Variable.
+First recursively touches functions to make Ida recognize propper arguments (this happens only once for each function during session).
+Than recursively applies scanner to variables and functions that get our structure pointer as argument.

 ![img][builder]

 * Types with __BOLD__ font are virtual tables.
 Double click opens list with all virtual functions that helps to visit them.
 Visited functions marked with cross and color.